Woman’s ex-boyfriend convicted in death of Zymere Perkins

 NEW YORK (AP) - A Manhattan jury convicted a man Wednesday for the murder of his ex-girlfriend’s 6-year-old son, Zymere Perkins, whose death ignited changes to the city’s family service system.

-Rysheim Smith, 46, of Harlem, was convicted of murder, manslaughter, reckless endangerment and assault in connection with the Sept.
+Rysheim Smith, 46, of Harlem, was convicted of murder, manslaughter and endangering the welfare of a child in connection with the Sept.
 26, 2016, death of Zymere.
 Smith was the boyfriend of Zymere’s mother, Geraldine Perkins, at the time of the child’s death.

 Prosecutors said that Smith and Perkins both beat the boy, with the most fatal blows coming from Smith.
 Perkins agreed to plead guilty to manslaughter in exchange for testifying against Smith.